ypyl/ypyl.github.io/docs/_drafts/2021-11-16-Software-Architect-Notes.md

 - business domain understanding
 - identifying and clarifying requirements to a software system

+## Domain

+Understanding the domain is a key part of being software architect.
+It is required to have general business knowledge and a good understanding of the organization's business.
+So it will be possible to design software architecture that solves business problems effectively.

+DDD is a proven approach to modeling the domain:

+- creating ubiquitous language to simplify and improve communication between everyone
+- identify entities, value objects, aggregates, and root entities
+- separating domain into subdomains and creating bounded contexts

+Moreover, proper requirements engineering is an important part of creating a software architecture.
+Usually, it is not easy to get and elicit all requirements from stakeholders, but knowing requirements is crucial to designing a good solution.

 Notes have been created after reading [Software Architect's Handbook](https://www.amazon.com/Software-Architects-Handbook-implementing-architecture/dp/1788624068)
 []